PAIDiPaidThis.com

 Can I get a tooth taken out urgently on the NHS?

 Yes.
 If you have pain or swelling, an urgent NHS course of treatment costs £27.90 and can include an extraction if that is what you need that day.
-Getting through to an emergency NHS slot can still be tricky depending on where you live, so it is worth calling early.
+Getting through to an emergency NHS slot can still be tricky depending on where you live, so it is worth calling early rather than waiting for it to get worse.